lesnik2u/cassandra/src/java/org/apache/cassandra/db/tries/Trie.md

 also to easily compare cursors over different tries that are advanced together.
 Advancing is always done in order; if one imagines the set of nodes in the trie with their associated paths, a cursor may only advance from a node with a lexicographically smaller path to one with bigger.
-The `advance` operation moves to the immediate next, it is also possible to skip over some items e.g. all children of the current node (`skipChildren`).
+The `advance` operation moves to the immediate next, it is also possible to skip over some items to a specific position ahead (`skipTo`).

 Moving to the immediate next position in the lexicographic order is accomplished by:
 - if the current node has children, moving to its first child;
 - otherwise, ascend the parent chain and return the next child of the closest parent that still has any.

 As long as the trie is not exhausted, advancing always takes one step down, from the current node, or from a node on the parent chain.
-By comparing the new depth (which `advance` also returns) with the one before the advance, one can tell if the former was the case (if `newDepth == oldDepth + 1`) and how many steps up we had to take (`oldDepth + 1 - newDepth`).
+By comparing the new depth with the one before the advance, one can tell if the former was the case (if `newDepth == oldDepth + 1`) or how many steps up we had to take (`oldDepth + 1 - newDepth`)  if it wasn't.
 When following a path down, the cursor will stop on all prefixes.

 In addition to the single-step `advance` method, the cursor also provides an `advanceMultiple` method for descending multiple steps down when this is known to be efficient.
 If it is not feasible to descend (e.g. because there are no